symopsio/sym-okta-quickstart/README.md

 ## Modules

 Your engineers provision resources in both AWS and Sym.
-The modules are factored to keep the AWS and Sym resources managed independently.
+You can mix and match your Terraform resources in whatever way works best for your organization.
+Our default setup puts shared configurations in the `sym-runtime` module and makes it easy to add new modules for specific Flows.

 ![Provisioning Flow](docs/SymProvisioningFlow.jpg)